Andrewmazyar/ciema_project/README.md

 5. Change a path at **/ciema_project/src/main/resources/log4j2.xml** on line 7.
 It has to reach your logFile.
 6. Run the project.
 7. After you launch this project:
-    * By default, there is one user with the USER role (email = "hector@cinema.net", password = "user1") and one with an ADMIN role (login = "admin@gmail.com", password = "password").
-You can change these at **/ciema_project/src/main/java/web/cinema/controllers/InjectDataController
+    * By default, there is one user with the USER and ADMIN role (email = "hector@cinema.net", password = "password") You can change these at **/ciema_project/src/main/java/web/cinema/controllers/InjectDataController

 <hr>